iot-onboarding/rabble/draft-grayson-radext-rabble-01.md

 (Visited) Central Host which has been enhanced with Network Access Server (NAS) functionality.
 The BLE Peripheral MUST be configured to send low duty cycle advertising events using the BLE Peripheral's RPA that are detected by the NAS/BLE Visited Central Host.
-The NAS/BLE Visited Central Host decodes the Advertisement(s) sent by the BLE Peripheral and MAY use the presence and/or contents of specific Advertising Elements to decide whether to trigger a RADIUS exchange with a RADIUS Server which has access to the keying material exposed by the BLE Home Central Host.
+The NAS/BLE Visited Central Host receives the Advertisement(s) sent by the BLE Peripheral and MAY use the presence and/or contents of specific Advertising Elements to decide whether to trigger a RADIUS exchange with a RADIUS Server which has access to the keying material exposed by the BLE Home Central Host.